 The EFSE sets the standard as a prime example of the intelligent use of public budget funds for development purposes.
 By using funds from public investors as a risk-cushion, the EFSE’s innovative investment structure attracts private capital, in particular from private investors that would otherwise neither invest in the fund’s target region nor for the benefit of the target group.
 Thus, the EFSE leverages the impact of scarce budget funds and at the same time opens a gateway for private capital investments to the countries in Southeast Europe and the European Eastern Neighbourhood region.

-To date, the EFSE has acquired committed funds of over EUR 1 billion, approximately 66 % of which is private capital.
+To date, the EFSE has acquired committed funds of over EUR 1 billion, more than 20% of which is private capital.
 This leveraging potential is critical for the region whose capital markets are still in a development stage where economic growth depends more than ever on ready access to long-term financing.

 EFSE's multi-layered structure